opendatasoft/ods-documentation/docs-fr/source/getting_started/features.md

             Text transformations
         </td>
         <td>
-            See </publish_datasets/processors.html> for an exhaustive list of available transformations.
+            See <a href="/publish_datasets/processors.html">an exhaustive list of available transformations</a>.
         </td>
     </tr>
     <tr>